Serving all people by providing personalized health and wellness through exemplary care, education and research.

 This test measures the amount of cholesterol in your blood.
 This helps your healthcare provider figure out your risk for heart disease.

-If you have too much cholesterol in your blood, it can stick to the walls of the arteries in your heart.
-This can cause heart disease.
-Cholesterol can also stick to the walls of arteries elsewhere in your body.
-This can cause other artery diseases.
+If you have too much cholesterol in your blood, it can stick to the walls of the arteries in your heart (coronary arteries).
 The extra cholesterol can make your blood vessels narrower (atherosclerosis).
 This narrowing makes it harder to get enough blood through your blood vessels.
 If your heart muscles don't get enough blood, you may be at risk for a heart attack.
+Cholesterol can also stick to the walls of arteries elsewhere in your body.
+This can cause other types of artery diseases.

-The American Heart Association recommends that all adults ages 20 and older have their cholesterol checked every 4 to 6 years.
+The American Heart Association recommends that all adults ages 20 and older have their cholesterol and other traditional risk factors checked every 4 to 6 years.
+Work with your healthcare provider to find out your risk for cardiovascular disease and stroke.

 You may have this test as part of your regular health checkup.
 You may have this test done more often if you are at risk for heart disease or have other health problems caused by high cholesterol.